The ACU patrol cap is a visor style, having a circular top crown with a two-piece inner crown lining forming a pocket between lining pieces.

 Military specification MIL-C-16472 covers the requirements for a knitted wool watch cap.

-Military specification MIL-C-1911 covers a cap made from cotton and nylon with flannel lined earlaps.
+Military specification MIL-C-1911 initially covered a cap made from olive drab shade 7 cotton poplin with flannel lined earlap.

 Military specification MIL-C-1913 covers a cotton poplin, field cap with wool pile lined earflaps.